-We are “becomings” (by which I mean “(be)comings,” to suggest Hegel’s Absolute Choice, a clarification always at play when I use the language of “becoming,” though I fear I don’t always had the parentheses), and that means for us to seek “being” is for us to cease to be.
+We are “becomings” (by which I mean “(be)comings,” to suggest The Absolute Choice, a clarification often at play when I use the language of “becoming,” though I fear I don’t always add the parentheses), and that means for us to seek “being” is for us to cease to “be.”
 Unfortunately, all values inherently seek “being,” which makes all values pathological.
-All societies require pathological values, and if societies fail to manage them, since values help hold back our inherent pathologies (pathologies which are ontological integrated into us, as A/B) by setting limits on what we can and cannot do, by giving us direction, etc., then we will become pathological ourselves.
+All societies require pathological values, and if societies fail to manage them, since values help hold back our inherent pathologies (pathologies which are ontologically integrated into us, as A/B) by setting limits on what we can and cannot do, by giving us direction, etc., then we will become pathological ourselves.
 We need society to manage our pathologies, because though we can live according to values in isolation, they become “meaningful” when they must be practiced at our expense in a social environment involving others.
 And yet the very existence of those “others” destabilizes, making isolationism tempting.
 Perhaps pathological existence in isolation is best?
-After all, pathologies are only a problem in a social setting, a point which suggests the legitimacy of isolationist strategies, as will be considered at the end of (Re)constructing “A Is A” by O.G.
-Rose.
+After all, pathologies are only a problem in a social setting, a point which suggests the legitimacy of isolationist strategies (as will be considered at the end of (Re)constructing “A Is A” by O.G.
+Rose).

-“Givens” hide us from “The Conflict of Society,” and especially when “givens” were religious, where the social order failed to live up to representing our values, we expected that failure (for the world is “fallen”).
-Now, we have no reason to expect the failure, and furthermore there is no God who teaches us that we must accept the failure.
+“Givens” hide us from “The Conflict of Society,” and, especially when “givens” were religious, where the social order failed to live up to representing our values, we expected that failure (for the world is “fallen”).
+Now, we have no reason to expect the failure, and furthermore there is no God who teaches us that we must accept that failure.
 So why should we?
 Who can “Transcendentally Ground” that position?
 Who has the authority to tell us that “pure being” is impossible?
-Some Žižekian philosopher?
-How do they know they’re right?
 Are they God?
 And we have grounds to especially be skeptical of them seeing as they are telling us that finitude is “all there is” and that thus we are stuck with pathology.
 “Conflicts of Mind.”
 “Conflicts of Society.”
 Values seeking an impossible and totalitarian A/A. “No exit.”
 If finitude is all we have, then the inability of justice to ever just “be” without a process is a reality we cannot escape.
 To say finitude is all we have is to turn it into an inescapable prison.
 And that’s hard to accept.
 Much better to keep believing that our values can just “be,” but this is simply not true unless we are authoritarian and erase “difference.”
 And indeed, that is what some people are doing “for all the right reasons.”

 As has already been touched on, when we were Christian and lived in a Christian society, there were still different denominations and even nonbelievers, but the difference was “more bound,” and so the break between our “social responsibility” and “social processes” was not overwhelming or extreme: it was more existentially and psychologically manageable (for even the Bible speaks of “nonbelievers”).
 But as Pluralism intensified and difference became more radically different and personally experienced (people different from us became our neighbors, our coworkers, etc.), the tension between “social responsibility” and “social process” became more extreme.
 It became more difficult to accept “social processes,” for the differences those processes allowed was radically different.
 It was one thing when we allowed Methodists to express themselves while we were Baptists, but something entirely different when we found ourselves having to so allow Buddhists and Hindus.
 At this point we are at now, it can become too difficult for us to believe and convince ourselves that we are being “socially responsible” to allow the “social processes” to continue and operate as they do, and at this point we can easily come to oppose them.
 And so the social order can begin to break down: the drive to be “socially responsible” is simply too strong.